Work with your hands, your voice, and your craft to create beautiful handmade works of art as you make time for renewal in a community of artists.

-Come create with your hands, gain proficiency in an art form, and enjoy the community of other artists during a fall week in the mountains.
+Come gain proficiency in an art form of your choice, and enjoy the community of other artists during a fall week in the mountains.
 This is a great opportunity for individuals or groups.
 Bring a group from your church, community, family, or come alone.
 We can help you figure out the details!

 Years ago M. C. Richards, renowned potter, came to Black Mountain College to teach poetry but ended up with her hands in clay.
 In her book Centering she defines the word craft as “…Craft, as you may know, comes from the German word Kraft, meaning power or strength.
 We can’t fake craft.
 It lies in the act.”¹